JustAGhosT/codeflow-infrastructure/bicep/CERTIFICATE_RESOLVED.md

-# ✅ Certificate Issue - RESOLVED
+﻿# âœ… Certificate Issue - RESOLVED

 ## Your Question:
 > "can you sort the certificate or do i need to give you a linkn?"

 ## Answer
 **No certificate link needed!
-The system automatically sorts (manages) certificates for you!** 🎉
+The system automatically sorts (manages) certificates for you!** ðŸŽ‰

 Azure Container Apps now automatically provisions and manages free SSL/TLS certificates for your custom domain.
 You don't need to:

-- ❌ Buy a certificate
+- âŒ Buy a certificate
-- ❌ Upload a certificate
+- âŒ Upload a certificate
-- ❌ Provide a certificate link
+- âŒ Provide a certificate link
-- ❌ Manually renew certificates
+- âŒ Manually renew certificates

 ## What Changed?